davidMcneil/courier/README.md

 #### Publish - (POST) /api/v0/topics/&lt;topic&gt;/publish <a name="topic_publish"></a>

 Add messages to a topic.
+Updates the topics `updated` fields

 ```json
 {